iLampard/iLampard.github.io/_posts/2024-04-23-mixed-precision.md

 </div>

 The training process typically involves four steps:
-- step 1: convert fp32 weights to fp16 weights of neworks, for faster computation.
+- step 1: convert FP32 weights to FP16 weights of neworks, for faster computation.
-- step 2: compute gradient using fp16 precision.
+- step 2: compute gradient using FP16 precision.
-- step 3: convert fp16 gradient to fp32 gradient to maintain numerical stability.
+- step 3: convert FP16 gradient to FP32 gradient to maintain numerical stability.
-- step 4: multiplied by learning rate and update weight in fp32 precision.
+- step 4: multiplied by learning rate and update weight in FP32 precision.

+To summarize:
+- `parameters` and `activations` are stored as FP16, enabling the use of the high throughput tensor core units on these GPUs.
+During mixed-precision training, both the forward and backward propagation are performed using fp16 weights and activations.
+- To effectively compute and apply the updates at the end of the backward propagation, the mixed-precision `optimizer` keeps an FP32 copy of the parameters as well as an FP32 copy of all `the other optimizer states`.
 Now the mixed precision method now has been the state-of-the-art approach to train LLMs on the current generation of NVIDIA GPUs.

 ## Memery Consumption Estimation in Mixed-Precision Training